sanndyrmdhn/RenderHL/README.md

 - Remove limits FPS ( not unlock fps 120 )
 - Change default power mode to performance mode
 - Tweak UI, Graphics, Memory and HWUI
+- DIsable Logging device ( for non root )
+- Disable Logging windows ( for non root / root )

 ### Download
 - Download from the [releases page](https://github.com/sanndyrmdhn/RenderHL/releases/)

 ### Installation For Root
-- Download and flash the zip in magisk manager ( KernelSU not tested )
+- Download and flash the zip in magisk manager ( Not tested in KSU and APatch )
 - Reboot the device

 ### Installation For No Root